theforeman/foreman-operations-collection/README.md

 ### Installation via RPM

-The collection is planned to be available as `ansible-collection-theforeman-operations` from the `client` repository on `yum.theforeman.org` starting with a future Foreman release.
+The collection is planned to be available as `ansible-collection-theforeman-operations` from the `plugins` repository on `yum.theforeman.org` starting with a future Foreman release.

 After installing the RPM, you can use the modules in the same way as when they are installed directly from Ansible Galaxy.